kiewic/HeyHttp/README.md

 * `http://heyhttp.org/?bufferLength=1024` to receive the response in chunks of 1024 bytes.
 * `http://heyhttp.org/?idleLength=2048` to block the response thread until client is disconnected when 'bufferLength * N >= idleLength'.

-You can mix configurations, e.g.:
+You can mix options, e.g.:

     http://heyhttp.org/?slow=1000&bufferLength=1000&length=1000000